anthonypcersosimo/python_sql/readme.md

     * (This is like 'SELECT * FROM foo' when you only want one field, it makes no sense to display all data if not desired)
 * And speaking of that last point, you can't grab data without rendering it to the screen in Excel!
 Annoying!

 TLDR: Most of the work we do involves grabbing a mass of data saved in some Excel file, pasting it into a seperate excel instance, manipulating it and saving it somewhere.
 This is incredibly RAM intensive and excel is prone to crashes.
-Excel is a necessary evil, and I'm over it.

 ### Why Python?